korenmiklos/talks/2022-10-17-uniwien/README.md

 ## Weaver productivity across countries and over time

+### Clark, 1987
-> "In 1910 one New  England cotton  textile  operative performed as much work as  1.5  British,  2.3 German,  and nearly 6 Greek,  Japanese,  Indian, or Chinese  workers."
-(Clark, 1987)
+"In 1910 one New  England cotton  textile  operative performed as much work as  1.5  British,  2.3 German,  and nearly 6 Greek,  Japanese,  Indian, or Chinese  workers."

+### Bessen, 2012
-> "A typical weaver in the United States in 1902 produced over *50 times* as many yards of cloth in an hour of weaving as did a weaver a century earlier producing a comparable cloth."
-(Bessen, 2012)
+"A typical weaver in the United States in 1902 produced over *50 times* as many yards of cloth in an hour of weaving as did a weaver a century earlier producing a comparable cloth."

 ## Not all of it is _quantity_ of capital

+### Bessen, 2012
-> "The weaver in 1902, however, achieved that output using *eighteen* power-driven looms while the weaver of 1802 used a single handloom."
-(Bessen, 2012)
+"The weaver in 1902, however, achieved that output using *eighteen* power-driven looms while the weaver of 1802 used a single handloom."

+### Sutton, 2001
-> "On technical performance, there was a small but significant quality gap in favour of the imported [rather than Indian] machine."
-(Sutton, 2001)
+"On technical performance, there was a small but significant quality gap in favour of the imported [rather than Indian] machine."

 ## Outline